-1.4 Where it is practical for us to allow you to do so, you may deal with us anonymously (for example when enquiring generally about our products and services).
+1.4 Where it is practical for us to allow you to do so, you may deal with us anonymously (for example when enquiring generally about our services).

 2 What is personal information?

-3 What types of personal information does EBOS collect?
+3 What types of personal information does Onelink collect?

-3.1 The types of personal information EBOS collects from you depend on the circumstances in which the information is collected.
+3.1 The types of personal information Onelink collects from you depends on the circumstances in which the information is collected.

-3.2 EBOS may collect contact details including your name, occupation, address, email address, phone and fax numbers and your date of birth.
-We may collect answers you provide to questions we ask and other information in relation to your dealings with EBOS.
-If you purchase products or services from us, we may also collect certain transactional information and financial details to process the transaction.
+3.2 Onelink may collect contact details including your name, occupation, address, email address, phone and fax numbers, your date of birth, tax file number, forklift licence number and details of police checks and court searches.
+We may collect answers you provide to questions we ask and other information in relation to your dealings with Onelink.
+If you acquire services from us, we may also collect certain transactional information and financial details to process the transaction.

-3.3 If you are an individual contractor to EBOS, in addition to the information referred to in section 3.2 we may also collect information relevant to your engagement with EBOS including qualifications, resume, reference information from your nominated referees, tax file number, bank details, feedback from supervisors and training records.
+3.3 If you are an individual contractor to Onelink, in addition to the information referred to in section 3.2 we may also collect information relevant to your engagement with Onelink including qualifications, resume, reference information from your nominated referees, tax file number, bank details, feedback from supervisors and training records.

-3.6 In certain circumstances we are required to collect government identifiers such as tax file numbers, Medicare numbers, health service provider numbers, pension numbers and Veteran’s Affairs numbers.
+3.5 In certain circumstances we are required to collect government identifiers such as tax file numbers, or forklift licence numbers of our employees.
 We only collect, use and disclose such information as permitted or required by law.

-3.7 In addition to the types of personal information identified above, EBOS may collect personal information as otherwise permitted or required by law.
+3.6 In addition to the types of personal information identified above, Onelink may collect personal information as otherwise permitted or required by law.

-4 How do we collect your personal information?
+4 How do we collect and hold your personal information?

-4.1 EBOS collects personal information in a number of ways.
+4.1 Onelink collects personal information in a number of ways.
 The most common ways we collect your personal information are:

 5 For what purposes do we collect, use and disclose your personal information?